 - Increased urination

 No matter how much you think your pup ate, make sure to call your vet ASAP to get a professional recommendation.

-Hard candy or Gummies: Hard candies and gummies are also quite dangerous for your pup.
+Hard candies and gummies are also quite dangerous for your pup.
 To start, many of these candies contain Xylitol, which is extremely toxic to your pups.
 Commonly used as an artificial sweetener, Xylitol is a sugar alcohol that can be found in many sugar-free products, but is not limited to them.
 Any amount of ingested Xylitol should be reported to your vet as soon as you realize it has happened.